Flu bomb and cold bomb recipes are essential during the colder months of the year!

-- Green Tea – full of antioxidants that help to fight off viral infections, soothes sore throats, gives an energy boost
+- Green Tea is full of antioxidants that help to fight off viral infections, soothes sore throats and gives you an energy boost.

-- Garlic – full of antioxidants to stimulate immune system to work harder, can reduce cholesterol and improve heart health.
+- Garlic is full of antioxidants to stimulate immune system to work harder, can reduce cholesterol and improve heart health.
 Using garlic for colds is commonly advised as it not only helps you recover faster, it increases your immune system to prevent you becoming ill again.

-- Ginger has anti-inflammatory benefits to reduce cold and flu symptoms
+- Ginger has anti-inflammatory benefits to reduce cold and flu symptoms.

-- Stock broth – soothes sore throats, high in sodium to draw fluids into the body
+- Stock broth soothes sore throats and is high in sodium to draw fluids into the body.

 - Turmeric is an antioxidant and has anti-inflammatory effects.

 - Cayenne lowers body temperature by stimulating sweat glands and reduces congestion by stimulating mucous membranes of the nose and sinuses.

-- Lemon – naturally high in vitamin C (did you know garlic is all high in vitamin c?!) and eases sore throat symptoms, which is why it is great in a flu bomb or hot water if you have a sore throat!
+- Lemon is naturally high in vitamin C (did you know garlic is all high in vitamin c?!) and eases sore throat symptoms, which is why it is great in a flu bomb or hot water if you have a sore throat!